 change process command.

-used only to exchange an ndbd process for an
+command can be used only to exchange an ndbd

-be used for changing a cluster node's type (for example,
+process.
+It cannot be used for changing a cluster node's

-you cannot change a data node to an SQL node, management node,
+type (for example, you cannot change a data node to an SQL node,

 Because of this restriction, and due to the fact that